The-Devoyage/flowlet/README.md

 # 🌊 Flowlet

-A modern and minimal command-line tool to save, run, organize, and sync your favorite shell commands (and more) — locally and in the cloud.
+A modern, minimal CLI tool designed to **persist your developer flow** — save, run, organize, and sync shell commands, variables, and workflows with ease.
+Flowlet helps you reduce friction, automate repeat tasks, and move seamlessly between local and cloud environments.

 ---